wpilibsuite/frc-docs/source/docs/romi-robot/hardware-support.rst

 Romi Hardware Support
 =====================

 The Romi robot has limited hardware interfacing support.
 It is not compatible with the large majority of FRC based control system components.
-Details on the pin mapping is available in :doc:`getting-to-know-romi``
+Details on the pin mapping is available in :doc:`getting-to-know-romi`.

 Incompatible Hardware
 ---------------------